 After the 2010 election, Peter served as Deputy Speaker.
 Following his election as Speaker of the House of Representatives on 24 November 2011, he resigned from the Liberal National Party.
-In accordance with Section 40 of the Constitution, as Speaker Peter could only exercise a casting vote when the numbers are equal.
+In accordance with Section 40 of the Constitution, Peter can only exercise a casting vote when the numbers are equal.